kenblood/kenblood/README.md

 - 👋 Hi, I’m @kenblood
-- 👀 I’m interested in     keeping my mind in the game.
-Retired now, was a developer from 1969-
+- 👀 I’m interested in: keeping my mind in the game.
+Retired now, was a developer from 1969 until 2020 primarily HP & MS & .NET systems.
+Many different programming languages.
-- 🌱 I’m currently learning golang ecosystem, and building useful go intuitions.
+- 🌱 I’m currently learning the Dart ecosystem, and building useful intuitions about it.
 - 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me kenblood@gmail.com...